Floydv149/bibleLinkerPro/README.md

 -   French (100%) - By @DarkBuffalo
 -   Portuguese from Brasil (100%) - By @gutembergmaciel
 -   German (100%) - By @Juilio
+-   Finnish - By @amahlaka
+-   Spanish - By @Marc-Fernandez

 ## Changelog